Do you have a recording that is plagued with background noise and static? If so, don’t worry – we can help!

 - Use a pop filter.
 A pop filter will help to reduce the number of plosives (p) and sibilance (s) in your recording.

 - Use acoustic treatment.
 Acoustic treatment will help absorb sound, reducing the amount of reverberation and echo in your recording space as well as dampen any annoying noise in the room.
+If you’re looking to reduce echo in your audio using Audacity, you can check out our guide.

 - Use a noise gate.
 A noise gate will help reduce the amount of background noise picked up by your microphone.